jasonchadwick/website-old/README.md

 *Contact: jasoncha (at) andrew.cmu.edu*

 I am a fourth-year undergraduate at Carnegie Mellon University, majoring in physics and minoring in computer science.
-My interests include applied physics, quantum computing, video game design, plants and guitar.
+My interests include applied physics, fusion energy, quantum computing, video game design, reading, taking care of my plants, and playing guitar.

 ### Projects

 ---

 [**chronodrifter**](https://github.com/jasonchadwick/chronodrifter): a 2D puzzle game where the player can change the direction of time.
-Hoping to publish as a standalone game sometime in the future, and potentially make a 3D version afterwards.
-Live WebGL game at [jasonchadwick.github.io/chronodrifter](https://jasonchadwick.github.io/chronodrifter).
+I am hoping to publish it as a standalone game sometime in the future, and potentially make a 3D version afterwards.
+Live WebGL game at [jasonchadwick.github.io/chronodrifter](https://jasonchadwick.github.io/chronodrifter), and more info [here](/files/chronodrifter.md).

+[**quops**](https://github.com/jasonchadwick/quops-game): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
+More info [here](/files/quops.md).

 ### Publications